-There a number of supports available to resident students.
+There are a number of supports available to resident students.

 Residence staff consist of live-in employees who provide guidance and support for residence students.